Schrims/angular-auction/README.md

 ### step-6 _Two-way Data Binding_

-- Add an `age` property to the phone model.
+- Add an `id` property to the item model.
-- Add a drop-down menu to control the phone list order.
+- Add a drop-down menu to control the item list order.
 - Override the default order value in controller.
 - Add unit and end-to-end tests for this feature.

 ### step-7 _XHR & Dependency Injection_

-- Replace the in-memory dataset with data loaded from the server (in the form of a static 'phone.json' file to keep the tutorial backend agnostic):
+- Replace the in-memory dataset with data loaded from the server (in the form of a static 'item.json' file to keep the tutorial backend agnostic):
   - The JSON data is loaded using the `$http` service.
 - Demonstrate the use of `services` and `dependency injection` (DI):
   - `$http` is injected into the controller through DI.